lindelof/awesome-web-effect/README.md

 - [jquery.adaptive-backgrounds.js](https://github.com/briangonzalez/jquery.adaptive-backgrounds.js) - A simple jQuery plugin to extract the dominant color of an image and apply it to the background of its parent element.
 - [fixed-background-effect](https://github.com/CodyHouse/fixed-background-effect) - A simple template that takes advantage of the background-attachment CSS property to create a fixed background effect.
 - [jquery-warpdrive-plugin](https://github.com/NiklasKnaack/jquery-warpdrive-plugin) - Warp drive is a lightweight jQuery plugin that helps you create a cool, interactive, configurable, HTML5 canvas based warp drive/starfield effect.
+- [RainEffect](https://github.com/codrops/RainEffect) - Some experimental rain and water drop effects in different scenarios using WebGL, by Lucas Bebber.

 ### Mouse Effect